Rock County Court Records

 • Felony and misdemeanor dispositions are available online through WCCA for cases filed after the system's inception.

-• Expunged records may still appear in the WCCA system with a notation that the case has been expunged, per Wisconsin law.
+• Expunged records may still appear in WCCA with a notation that the case has been expunged, per Wisconsin law.

 • Under Wis.
-Stat. §973.015, certain offenders may petition for expungement at the time of sentencing if they were under age 25 at the time of the offense and the crime was punishable by imprisonment of six years or less.
+Stat.
+973.015, certain offenders may petition for expungement at sentencing if they were under age 25 at the time of the offense and the crime was punishable by six years or less of imprisonment.

 • Arrest records that did not result in charges may be held by the Sheriff's Office or the Janesville Police Department rather than the court.

-Individuals seeking to determine whether a warrant has been issued can contact the Rock County Sheriff’s Office or check through WCCA for open cases.
+To find out whether a warrant has been issued, contact the Rock County Sheriff's Office or check WCCA for open cases.

 Rock County Civil Court Records

-The Rock County Circuit Court adjudicates a wide range of civil disputes, including contract cases, personal injury lawsuits, property disputes, foreclosures, evictions, and small claims matters.
-The Clerk of Circuit Court is responsible for maintaining all civil case files.
+The Rock County Circuit Court hears a wide range of civil disputes — contracts, personal injury, property, foreclosures, evictions, and small claims.
+The Clerk of Circuit Court maintains all civil case files.

 Types of Civil Cases Filed in Rock County